 How to Choose a DIY Home Security System

-Setting up the latest version of the SimpliSafe Motion Sensor.
+Here we are setting up the latest version of the SimpliSafe Motion Sensor.

-The main reason people buy a DIY home security system is that they are generally easy to install.
+Ease of installation: The main reason people buy a DIY home security system is that they are generally easy to install.
 However, that's not the case with all of them.
-Therefore, be sure to review the installation instructions before deciding on which one you feel you can install yourself.
+Look for firsthand reviews, like ours, of customers installing the security system you’re considering.

 Frequently Asked Questions About DIY Home Security Systems